-Actuarial Cost Method Amortization Method Remaining Amortization Period Asset Valuation Method Projected Unit Credit Closed level dollar for remaining unfunded liability Net effective amortization period of 10 years Sum of actuarial value at beginning of year and the cash flow during the year plus the assumed investment return, adjusted by 10% of the amount that the value exceeds or is less than the market value at end of year.
+Actuarial Cost Method Projected Unit Credit

+Amortization Method Closed level dollar for remaining unfunded liability cash flow during the year plus the assumed investment return, adjusted by 10% of the amount that the value exceeds or is less than the market value at end of year.
 The actuarial value is adjusted, if necessary, to be within 20% of market value.
-Actuarial Assumptions: Net Investment Rate of Return Projected Salary Increases 7.50% 2.75% plus service based merit increases Cost of Living Adjustments Mortality Rates: 0.00% Healthy RP-2000 Combined Healthy Mortality Table with sex-distinct rates, set forward 2 years for males and 1 year for females Disabled RP-2000 Disabled Retiree Mortality Table with sex-distinct rates Plan Termination Basis 1994 Group Annuity Reserving Unisex Table